 - Conduct informational interviews with employees who hold positions you might wish to pursue upon graduation.
 These interviews should be used to gain insight into the corporate culture as well as provide excellent networking opportunities.

 - Begin application process for internships that interest you.

-- Set up an appointment with the Career Services Center to polish your interviewing skills and resume.
+- Set up an appointment with the Career Planning and Development Center to polish your interviewing skills and resume.